 - Okiep-style deposits have potential to be mined at low cost by both open pit and underground mining methods;

-- potential exists to identify significant operational synergies with the fully permitted Prieska Copper-Zinc Project, also located in the Northern Cape Province, which now awaits funding before mine construction commences.
+- Potential exists to identify significant operational synergies with the fully-permitted Prieska Copper Zinc Mine, also located in the Northern Cape Province.

 The Scoping Study indicates the potential to establish a financially robust foundation-phase copper mining project with: